This is an old revision of the document!

 Two more examples, if you disable overrule by remote For both of them, setting a current limit in the CCGX will have no effect.
 And the opposite: if you enable 'Overruled by remote' for both inputs, the current limit set in the CCGX will be applied to both inputs.

 Note that it is not possible to control the input current limit in certain installations.
 In these cases, the CCGX menu will not allow changing the setting:

 (Settings → System Setup → Battery monitor)

-In the image below you can see a range of selectable choices for the SOC values which are shown in the main Overview screen.
+In the image below you can see a range of selectable choices for the SOC values that will be shown in the main Overview screen.
 Choose the source you want to see on the main Overview screen of your CCGX.

-In the image above we have chosen the Automatic setting.
-When automatic is selected the System setup screen will be as shown in the image below.
+In the example image above we have chosen the Automatic setting.
+When automatic is selected, the System setup screen for this example will then report as shown in the image below.